 Borrowers are in need of hard money loans for their primary residence for various different reasons.
 Issues such as recent foreclosures, bankruptcies, short-sales, loan modifications or poor credit scores will prevent a bank from approving a borrower for a loan.
 Other lesser-known issues that cause a borrow to use a hard money loan for a primary residence include being self-employed or not having at least 2 years of employment history in the borrower’s current position.

-2nd Loans on Owner Occupied Property
+2nd Loans (hard money second trust deeds) on Owner Occupied Property

-North Coast Financial is able to provide 2nd loans against owner occupied properties.
+North Coast Financial is able to provide 2nd loans (hard money second trust deeds) against owner occupied properties.
 The combined loan to value (CLTV) must remain at or below 65% in order to be considered.
 A 2nd loan on an owner occupied property will fall under the Dodd-Frank regulations which requires the lender to verify the borrower’s income and ensure they are able to stay beneath a debt to income ratio.
 Interest rates for 2nds are higher than interest rates for a 1st due to the increased risk to the lender.